 Tiny wild island

-Web: www.facebook.com/stagnesios
+Web: www.visitislesofscilly.com/explore/st-agnes

 A footpath follows the deeply indented coastline, revealing beautiful sandy coves, rugged granite outcrops, heath, download, meadow, and a freshwater pool.
 This habitat attracts butterflies and moths and is often the first landfall for American vagrants or migrating birds.
 There is a profusion of wild flowers and lichens, testament to the unpolluted atmosphere and the brilliance of the night stars can be enjoyed on safe and solitary strolls.
 The evening activities are simple - a pint at the pub, a boat trip to birdwatch and see the sunset.
 Pleasures too are simple.
 Time to stand and stare, swim and dive in the crystal clear sea, search for beads at Beady Pool (relics of a 17th century shipwreck), or just find a quiet niche and settle down to read or paint.

 There is a variety of very reasonable accommodation in guest houses, self-catering cottages or on the camp-site with its outstanding views to the Western Isles.
-Two cafes offer excellent home-made food including cream teas, whilst meals and real ales are available at the Turks Head pub which enjoys a superb view.
+Two cafes offer excellent home-made food including cream teas, whilst meals and real ales are available at the pub which enjoys a superb view.
 St. Agnes also has a well stocked post office/general store/off-licence which can satisfy most of your requirements, and an order can be prepared for your arrival.
 Church services are held regularly, weather permitting.
 Intricate and detailed model boats are made to order at the Model Boat Workshop.
 The Bulb Shop offers a postal service for Scillonian flowers and bulbs.

 The recently renovated Island Hall can be rented for functions or group activities.
 Cricket, tennis and fishing can be enjoyed by visitors to St. Agnes.
 A boat service in the excellent purpose-built catamaran "Spirit of St. Agnes", offers daily trips to St. Mary's and the other islands, it also follows the weekly Gig Race.
 Longer trips provide an opportunity to view seals and birds at close proximity.
 There is a lighthouse on the island, but it is now disused.
 Four miles west is the Bishop Rock Lighthouse.